ABOUT PI BETA PHI FOUNDATION | FUNDS AND PROGRAMS | GIVING SOCIETIES | INITIATIVES

 The Foundation created the Evelyn Peters Kyle (EPK) Society to recognize donors who support the Foundation with gifts totaling $1,000 or more each fiscal year.
 Like Evelyn, members of the EPK Society have a deep commitment to the future of Pi Beta Phi.

 Lifetime Giving societies allow the Foundation to acknowledge the collective impact a donor has over their lifetime.
-Included in the lifetime giving societies are members of the Marianne Reid Wild Society.
+Included in the lifetime giving societies is the Marianne Reid Wild Society.

 Marianne Reid Wild Society